How To Stay Fit In January Lockdown

 Stretch your back, do a few squats to lubricate the knee joint.

 There is one muscle that suffers a lot from prolonged sitting and that’s the Hip Flexor.
-It’s the only muscle in the body that connects upper and lower body parts, so you can imagine that this muscle can get short and stiff due to long sitting.
+It’s the only muscle in the body that connects upper and lower body parts, so you can imagine that it can get short and stiff due to long sitting.

-Depending on the level of your stiffness, play around with the stretch and see how far can you go and which one is working best for you.
+Depending on the level of your stiffness, play around with the stretches above and see how far can you go and which one is working best for you.

 Try getting up every hour and doing these for as little as five minutes.
 If you hold each side at least 45s, ideally a minute, and perform it twice over, it will take you as little as four minutes.
-In 8h day, it’s only a maximum of 24 mins extra a day.
+In 8h day.
+Maximum of 24 mins extra a day.
+I’m sure you have extra 24 minutes!

-Try it one day and I promise that you will feel better instantly.
+Try it one day and I promise you will feel better instantly.

 Dividing the working day by stretches also helps your brain focus better.
 It’s very inefficient to stare at a screen in one position for two long.
-By performing some simple stretches during the day, you will find out that the brain gets a little kick, because by focusing on these, you give the brain a well-deserved break.
+By performing some simple stretches during the day, you will see that the brain gets a little kick, because by focusing on these, you give the brain a well-deserved break from whatever you were thinking about before.

 #4 GO FOR A SHORT RUN OR JOG